AndrewRadev/undoquit.vim/README.md

 This plugin attempts to solve the issue of quitting a window, and then realizing you actually need it moments later.
 It simply lets you "undo" the quit, similar to the way you would restore a just-closed tab in your browser.

+## Requirements

+Requires Vim at version 7.4 or above.

 ## Usage

 Whenever you execute a `:quit` on a window, that window's position is stored in a stack.
 Pressing `<c-w>u` (or executing the `:Undoquit` command) is going to "undo" that quit, restoring the window to its original position.